nylar357/polycron/README.md

 ## Why Use Polycron?

-*   **Less Predictable Schedules:** Useful in security scenarios where predictable cron timings might be exploited or detected (e.g., penetration testing, honeypots).
+*   **Less Predictable Schedules:** Useful in security scenarios when infrastructure needs to be adapted to less predictable cron timings so this behavior can be detected (e.g., penetration testing, honeypots).
-*   **Load Spreading:** Introduce jitter or randomization to avoid multiple heavy tasks starting at the exact same second across many systems.
+*   **Modular:** The polymorphism engine and evasion techniques can be maintained while other behaviors can easily be added.
-*   **Dynamic Execution:** Potentially adapt job execution based on simple system state checks (though complex logic should be handled within the job script itself).
+*   **Dynamic Execution:** Adjust job execution based on simple system state checks or allow the script to behave in less predictable ways.
-*   **Centralized Config:** Manage dynamically scheduled tasks through a configuration file.

 ## How it Works: The Polymorphic Engine

 **Polymorphism (`mutate_self_...`):**
     *   It reads its own code (`$0`).
     *   It generates new random names for its variables and functions (those marked with `_xxxx` random suffixes).